eslint/eslint/docs/rules/new-cap.md

 * `"capIsNew": true` (default) requires all uppercase-started functions to be called with `new` operators.
 * `"capIsNew": false` allows uppercase-started functions to be called without `new` operators.
 * `"newIsCapExceptions"` allows specified lowercase-started function names to be called with the `new` operator.
+* `"newIsCapExceptionPattern"` allows any lowercase-started function names that match the specified regex pattern to be called with the `new` operator.
 * `"capIsNewExceptions"` allows specified uppercase-started function names to be called without the `new` operator.
+* `"capIsNewExceptionPattern"` allows any uppercase-started function names that match the specified regex pattern to be called without the `new` operator.
 * `"properties": true` (default) enables checks on object properties
 * `"properties": false` disables checks on object properties